raymondclowe/OrangeFox/readme.md

-# OrangeFox WordPress Plugin
+# OrangeFox Plugin

 ## Description

-OrangeFox is a WordPress plugin designed to detect and track the usage of ad-blocking software among your website visitors.
-It uses a non-intrusive method to gather statistics on how many of your users are employing ad blockers.
+The OrangeFox plugin enhances user experience tracking for site optimization by allowing you to display advertisements and track user interactions.
+It provides a dashboard widget to view metrics, as well as an admin configuration page to customize the advertisement settings.

 ## Features

-- Detects ad-blocking software usage
-- Tracks the number of visitors using and not using ad blockers
-- Provides a dashboard widget with usage statistics
-- Includes a configurable settings page for customization

-## How It Works

-1. The plugin adds a hidden element to your pages that mimics an advertisement.
-2. It then checks if this element is hidden or removed by ad-blocking software.
-3. The results are sent back to your WordPress site and stored anonymously.
-4. Statistics are displayed in a dashboard widget for easy viewing.
+- User Experience Tracking: Tracks interactions with displayed advertisements.
+- Dashboard Widget: Displays metrics for user interactions in the WordPress dashboard.
+- Admin Configuration: Allows configuration of banner and click URLs for advertisements through an admin page.

 ## Installation

+1. Download the OrangeFox plugin files.
-1. Upload the `orangefox` folder to your `/wp-content/plugins/` directory.
+2. Upload the orangefox.php file to the /wp-content/plugins/ directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin settings under the 'OrangeFox' option in your WordPress settings menu.
+4. Configure the plugin settings via the 'OrangeFox' settings page in the WordPress admin.

+## Usage

+Once activated, you can access the OrangeFox configuration page under the Settings menu in the WordPress admin.
+Here you can set the banner image URL and the click destination URL.
+The plugin will inject the advertisement into the footer of your site.

+## Code Overview

+### orangefox.php

+- Plugin Header: Defines the plugin name, description, version, and author.
+- Initialization: Sets up options for tracking data and configuration on plugin activation.
+- Admin Menu: Adds an options page to configure plugin settings.
+- Widget Setup: Adds a dashboard widget to display user interaction metrics.
+- Tracker Injection: Injects the advertisement HTML into the footer.
+- AJAX Handling: Processes user interaction data via AJAX requests.

+### adserver-orangefox.js

+- Interaction Tracking: Sends a POST request to update metrics based on whether the advertisement is displayed or hidden.

 ## Configuration

-In the settings page, you can customize:
+### Admin Settings

-- The text used in the hidden "advertisement" element
+- Banner Image URL: The URL for the advertisement image.
-- The URL linked in the hidden element
+- Click Destination URL: The URL to redirect users when they click on the advertisement.

-## Privacy Considerations

-This plugin does not collect any personal data.
-It only tracks anonymous statistics about ad-blocker usage on your site.
-However, you should mention the use of this tracking in your site's privacy policy to maintain transparency with your users.

-## Legal Notice

-While this plugin is designed to be discreet to avoid being blocked by ad-blocking software, it is intended to be used ethically and legally.
-Always ensure that your use of this plugin complies with all relevant laws and regulations in your jurisdiction, particularly those concerning user privacy and data collection.
+### Metrics Display

+The dashboard widget displays:

+- Total Interactions: Sum of all interactions.
+- A Interactions: Count and percentage of interactions for option A.
+- B Interactions: Count and percentage of interactions for option B.

-## Support
+## Contributing

-For support, feature requests, or bug reports, please open an issue on the plugin's GitHub repository.
+Feel free to contribute to the OrangeFox plugin by submitting issues or pull requests on the GitHub repository.

 ## License

-This plugin is released under the GPL v2 or later license.
+This plugin is open-source and available under the GNU General Public License.